danielmoreira/sciint/README.md

-The dataset is released in two formats:
+The dataset is public released in two formats:

 - [Spreadsheet](#csv-file) -- CSV
 - [Document-based](#json-file)  -- JSON

+Both files contain the URLs that allows a user to download all PDFs and Figures related to each article in the dataset.

+If you want to have access to our copy of the PDFs and Figures related to each article in the dataset _for academic research purposes_, please contact [Daniel Moreira](https://github.com/danielmoreira/sciint/blob/provenance-analysis/daniel.moreira@nd.edu).

 ## <a name="csv-file">SPREADSHEET</a>